lavaeater/suburban-commando/README.md

 - [x] *Player 0*
 - [x] Player Entity 1

+### Fucking TOWERS, man
+What do I even mean?
+I mean that we can build and place towers, somewhere on the playing field.
+The towers.

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.